-What is the NCTUE data report?
-The NCTUE data report is a record of all telecommunication, pay TV and utility accounts reported by exchange members, including information about your account
+• The NCTUE data report is a record of all telecommunication, pay TV and utility accounts reported by exchange members, including information about your account history, unpaid accounts and customer service applications.

-- history, unpaid accounts and customer service applications. - If the service provider doesn't resolve the problem, file a complaint with the Federal Communications Commission at 1-888-225-5322 or TTY 1-888-835-5322.
+• If the service provider doesn't resolve the problem, file a complaint with the Federal Communications Commission at 1-888-225-5322 or TTY 1-888-835-5322.